SnehaChouksey/GreenTech/README.md

 - Tailwind CSS

 ## How can I deploy this project?
+to deploy this project run
+ npm run deploy
+  or
 Simply open [Lovable](https://lovable.dev/projects/035ac17e-244b-4dd7-b92e-fa73ad64cc05) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?